sandarataut/discover-myanmar-project/README.md

 A Cultural Journey Through Interactive Technology

+Explore Myanmar's fascinating cultural and historical heritage with the "Discover Myanmar" mobile app.
+This interactive tool provides a distinctive learning opportunity, enabling users to delve into Myanmar's language, history, and culture through engaging modules.

 ## How to Run the Project

 Follow these steps to set up and run the project locally on your machine:

 ### 1. Clone the Repository

-First, clone the project repository to your local machine using Git:
+First, clone the Discover Myanmar project repository to your local machine using Git.
+Open your terminal and run the following commands:

 ```bash
 git clone git@github.com:sandarataut/discover-myanmar-project.git
 cd discover-mm-project
 ```

-and install the required dependencies and run the project:
+### 2. Install Dependencies and Run the Project

+After navigating into the project directory, install all required dependencies using Yarn:

 ```bash
 yarn install